Shopify/unite-react-node-app-workshop/README.md

 ### Set up your repository

 Clone this repository:<br/>
-`git clone -b devdegree unite-react-node-app-workshop`
+`git clone -b devdegree git@github.com:Shopify/unite-react-node-app-workshop.git`

 In your project root folder, rename the file `.env.example` to `.env`.
 Copy-paste your Shopify API Key and Shopify API Secret Key to this file.
 These can be found in the partners dashboard on the **App Info** page under **App credentials** (near the bottom of the page).